mollzilla/greenginn_assignment_m_rey/README.md

 17. Finishing touches to refactoring: clearing selection and voiding GJNumbersView in case of user clearing selection.

 18. Time to tacke "Average Ticker Values".
 As always, will commence with a basic layout which then will be refined according to the nature of the data to be displayed.
+19. Fetched data and decided to reuse components GJNumbersView and GJNumberLabel  to display data.